vcsk02/VisionAI/docs/CRISP_DM.md

 - Expose that model through a simple web interface (VisionAI) for inference and inspection.
 - Provide rich visualizations of model metrics and predictions.

-Concretely, we tackle the task of **[image classification / object detection / segmentation – choose one]** on the **[DATASET_NAME]** dataset.
+Concretely, we tackle the task of **multi-class image classification** on a **4-class image dataset** (referred to here as the *VisionAI image dataset*).

 ### 1.2 Objectives & Success Criteria

 - **Predictive performance:**
-  - Target test accuracy ≥ **[X%]** (or other metric such as F1, mAP, IoU).
+  - Achieve test accuracy of at least **80%**, with macro F1-score also around or above **0.80**.
 - **Usability:**
-  - A web UI where a user can upload an image and see model predictions and confidence scores.
+  - Provide a web UI where a user can upload an image and see model predictions and confidence scores in real time.
 - **Reproducibility:**
-  - A Colab / Jupyter notebook that can be re-run to retrain the model from scratch.
+  - Provide a Colab / Jupyter notebook that can be re-run to retrain the model from scratch and regenerate evaluation artifacts.
 - **Explainability & evaluation:**
-  - Visualizations for loss/accuracy curves, confusion matrix, and qualitative examples.
+  - Provide visualizations for loss/accuracy curves, confusion matrix, classification report, and qualitative examples of failure cases.

 ---